 Infrastructure monitoring provides critical intelligence to help you optimize the health and utilization of these cloud-native environments, ensuring more reliable performance and a high-quality user experience.

 What are the benefits of infrastructure monitoring?

 Organizations can’t afford to wait for alerts to come in when a system or application component has failed, especially if they plan to honor end-user service level agreements (SLAs).
-Instead, they need to adopt a proactive posture in which they identify and resolve potential infrastructure issues before they impact the user experience.
-Infrastructure monitoring helps organizations achieve this goal by accelerating root cause analysis, which in turn empowers cross-functional teams to effectively collaborate and fix problems before they flare into five-alarm fires.
+Instead, they need to adopt a proactive posture to identify and resolve potential infrastructure issues before they impact the user experience.
+Infrastructure monitoring helps organizations achieve this goal by accelerating root cause analysis, which empowers cross-functional teams to effectively collaborate and fix problems before they flare into five-alarm fires.

-Infrastructure monitoring also helps organizations analyze performance trends on an ongoing basis so they can better understand what peak performance looks like, optimize performance where appropriate, and flag potential issues well in advance.
+Infrastructure monitoring also helps organizations analyze performance trends continuously so they can better understand what peak performance looks like, optimize performance where appropriate, and flag potential issues well in advance.

 DevOps teams can even leverage infrastructure monitoring as part of their A/B testing experiments.
 This way, teams can determine upfront how certain features or enhancements will impact application performance down the road.
 DevOps teams can also utilize infrastructure monitoring to validate deployments.

 Your ITOps and SRE teams can also leverage infrastructure monitoring, taking advantage of the automation capabilities in modern infrastructure monitoring tools to achieve end-to-end observability across your entire infrastructure.
 In doing so, you can consistently deliver on customer expectations, and enable your organization to achieve its most ambitious goals as it continues to scale for growth.

 Your infrastructure monitoring will only deliver high-quality insights if you have the right tools with access to the right information.
 With that in mind, include these types of observability data sources: